Facebook tracking pixel

-What Is Atherosclerosis (ASCVD)?
+What is Atherosclerosis (ASCVD)?

 Atherosclerosis is a chronic condition where fats, cholesterol, and other substances build up in the artery walls, forming plaques that restrict blood flow.
 This disease is progressive, meaning that while it may start in young adulthood or even earlier, the effects might only become apparent later in life.
 Over time, these plaque deposits can harden and reduce artery flexibility, leading to a narrowed artery that can interrupt blood flow.
 Ischemia (reduced blood flow) occurs when these blockages deprive parts of the body, especially the heart and brain, of the oxygen-rich blood needed to function.
 When this affects heart arteries, it can lead to heart attacks; when it affects brain arteries, it can lead to strokes.